Wander Franco Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective nine K/9, the ninth-best in MLB.
+- The nine strikeouts per nine innings compiled by the Mariners pitching staff ranks 10th in MLB.

-- The Mariners' 3.82 team ERA ranks seventh across all league pitching staffs.
+- The Mariners have the 12th-ranked team ERA across all MLB pitching staffs (3.96).

-- Mariners pitchers combine to surrender 79 home runs (one per game), the fourth-fewest in the league.
+- Mariners pitchers combine to give up 82 home runs (one per game), the fifth-fewest in baseball.

-- Miller gets the start for the Mariners, his 11th of the season.
-He is 5-3 with a 3.88 ERA and 49 strikeouts through 55 2/3 innings pitched.
+- Kirby makes the start for the Mariners, his 16th of the season.
+He is 6-7 with a 3.26 ERA and 79 strikeouts in 94 2/3 innings pitched.

-- The right-hander's last appearance came on Saturday against the Baltimore Orioles, when he tossed 4 1/3 innings, surrendering three earned runs while allowing six hits.
+- His last time out was on Sunday against the Baltimore Orioles, when the right-hander tossed 6 1/3 innings, surrendering two earned runs while giving up six hits.

-- In 10 games this season, the 24-year-old has a 3.88 ERA and 7.9 strikeouts per nine innings, while giving up a batting average of .210 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.